sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 ## Week 1 - 9/10

-### Notes from Storytelling with Data, Chapter 1: The Importance of Context Before Building the Visualization
+### Storytelling with Data, Chapter 1: The Importance of Context Before Building the Visualization

 #### Exploratory vs. Explanatory analysis
-*	Ex_plor_atory - understand the data to determine what may be noteworthy to show the audience
+*	Ex _plor_ atory - understand the data to determine what may be noteworthy to show the audience
-* Ex_plan_atory - Specific story about the data to tell
+* Ex _plan_ atory - Specific story about the data to tell

-Too often the visualization author shows the exploratory analysis instead of simply the important facets of the study the audience cares about.
+Too often the visualization author shows the exploratory analysis instead of the important explanatory facets the audience cares about.

 #### The Who, What and How of Context